odinuv/web/en/apv/articles/database-design/index.md

 Now you can directly see **entities** and their **attributes**.
 If you notice an attribute being another entity (person can have a contact), you just stumbled upon **relationship**.
 From here you should be able to draw the conceptual ERD.
-Try to really do it yourself Before you look at the solution.
+Try to really do it yourself before you look at the solution.

 {: .solution}
-{: .image-popup}
 ![ERD Classic](/en/apv/articles/database-design/erd-classic.svg)

 The above diagram is one of infinite number of solutions.
 The requirements are always incomplete